tonycheang/genome-assembler/README.md

 >Time finished:  Wed May 29 21:24:40 2019
 ```

-Unpaired-reads can also be used with the assembler, but resolving repeats can pose a problem.
+Unpaired-reads can also be used with the assembler, but resolving repeats can pose a problem if the kmer length doesn't bridge the repeat.

 ```Bash
 $ echo "It_was_many_and_many_a_year_ago_" |